DhiaNeji/.NET-API/README.md

+# .NET API
-# An API to allow people to trade valuable items among themselves.
+An API to allow people to trade valuable items among themselves.